scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

 When column which is added is longer than row count in dataset, column is trimmed.
-When column is shorter, it's cycled or missing values are appended.
+When column is shorter, it’s cycled or missing values are appended.

 ``` clojure
 (api/add-or-replace-column DS :V5 [:r :b])